Izenda7Series/docs/dev/howto_dep1.rst

 Create a route for log in
 --------------------------
 This route requires a user name and password specified by the user.
 If a login is successful, an employee ID will be returned.
 If a login is unsuccessful, we will raise an exception and return a 400 status code.
-Expected request body: *{ "u_name": "",   "passw": "" }*
+Expected request body: *{ "uName": "",   "passw": "" }*

 .. code-block:: python